asherikov/codeincomplete/README.md

 Programming languages
 ---------------------

-- Minimize number of programming languages used in your system, this dramatically decreases maintenance costs, facilitates code reviews, improves code quality, etc.
+- Minimize the number of programming languages used in your system, this dramatically decreases maintenance costs, facilitates code reviews, improves code quality, etc.